wrufay/dailybread/README.md

 7. (optional) create an account / log in to save your passages and notes for easy access

-it's that simple! reducing the friction to open your bible -> get more out of the word of God. no more feeling like you won't understand a single thing (which is okay btw), or feeling like you have to open a million tabs, and more of making this habit easier.
+it's that simple! reducing the friction to open your bible -> get more out of the word of God. no more having to open a million tabs, and more of making this habit easier.